aklump/check-pages/README.md

 ## Summary

 This project intends to provide a process of QA testing of a website, which is very fast to implement and simple to maintain.
 You write your tests using YAML and they can be as simple as checking for a 200 HTTP response on the homepage.
+PHP is working under-the-hood, but general use does not require you to know PHP.

 ```yaml
 -